drscotthawley/ml-audio-start/README.md

 ## Tutorials

-(I'm often underwhelmed with audio-specific tutorials, actually.
-No offense!
-Feel free to suggest some.
-Here are a couple on related topics that I've found inspiring)
 * Andrew Trask's ["Anyone Can Learn To Code an LSTM-RNN in Python"](https://iamtrask.github.io/2015/11/15/anyone-can-code-lstm/)
 * [Machine Learning & Deep Learning Fundamentals](https://deeplizard.com/learn/video/gZmobeGL0Yg) (Good high level intro to ML concepts and how neural networks operate)